“Hello there, I am Jamie from the Edinburgh band “Jamie & Shoony!””

 “Jamie & Shoony” is a high-energy indie rock band with bouncy urban vibes.
 I managed to grab a few minutes of their time to find out about their adventures.
 You know how it goes; we love to gossip, experiences, and just good old banter!

 In October, “Jamie & Shoony” sold out at ‘The Liquid Room’ where they performed for their self-promoted headline gig.
 They have played at six summer festivals and an incredible 25 shows at the Edinburgh fringe!
-They were recently playing at the hard rock cafe on Edinburgh’s famous George Street; they certainly had the crowd rocking it!
+They recently played at the hard rock cafe on Edinburgh’s famous George Street; they certainly had the crowd rocking it!

 They were not stopping there!
 Jamie and Shoony won the Radios Forth ‘One to Watch Award in November 2012.
-They were also having the unique experience of meeting Kelly Jones from The Stereophonics, which was held, at the Usher Hall on Lothian, where they had their award given directly by Jim Gellatly himself (Exciting stuff!).
+They were also having the unique experience of meeting Kelly Jones from The Stereophonics, which was held, at the Usher Hall on Lothian, where they had their award given directly by Jim Gellatly himself (exciting stuff!).

-Enough of my ranting and mouth gabbing.
+Enough of my ranting and mouth-gabbing.
 I think it’s time to ask Jamie some questions!

 So Jamie, What makes you as a band super unique?
 “We go against the grain in a traditional band sense as we only have guitar, vocals and drums.
 We mash together lots of genres to create our own interpretation of music and live entertainment.
 Come see us live and experience it for yourself to see what we are all about!”

 “Shoony compwritehe music and I (Jamie) writes the lyrics and melodies.
 We can gain inspiration from each other and everything around us.”

-The three of us all went to Portobello High School and that’s how we know each other but we didn’t start playing until a few years later we were all doing different music projects in Edinburgh when we crossed paths and joined forces.
-All we want is to take our music in front of as many people as possible.”
+The three of us all went to Portobello High School, and that’s how we know each other, but we didn’t start playing until a few years later we were all doing different music projects in Edinburgh when we crossed paths and joined forces.
+We want to take our music in front of as many people as possible.”

 “Shoony our guitarist is the musical one of us, he was the drummer in his last band and has so far played and recorded guitar, bass, drums and keyboard for us while I (Jamie) also play guitar myself.”

 At the moment our new song ‘Been Everywhere’ is defo up there as it has lots of crowd participation in the chanted chorus a,nd is so much fun to play.
 Also our cover of Dizzee Rascal’s ‘Bonkers’ has to get a special mention as it always gets everyone going a bit mental (or Bonkers).”

 “YES!
 All the time.
 I (Jamie) have a wireless mic so I get to run off stage, climb amp speaker stacks and get up to all sorts at shows.
 During the Fringe Festival last year we played at this awesome venue called the Cowshed it was basically an old garage that got cleaned out and filled with hay bells and alcohol.
 There was this 6ft. barrel sitting to the right hand side of the stage and one night I stepped onto it singing away to the crowd, as ye do.

-The inspiration behind the song was a situation one of my friends was in where he felt as if he was pleasing everyone but himself and instead of facing these problem just turned to drink as a way of trying to escape.
+The inspiration behind the song was a situation one of my friends was in where he felt as if he was pleasing everyone but himself and instead of facing this problem just turned to drink as a way of trying to escape.
 The song is about realizing you’re stuck in a vicious cycle and trying to break out.”

 “We have shared stages with Model Airplanes, Vigo Thieves, Hector Bizerk, Bombskare, Mickey 9s and many more who are massive in our eyes and constantly pushing boundaries for Scottish music.

-Any music videos in the making?
-We want to record our next music video at M&D’s Theme Park!
-So yeah maybe we should ask Kelly Jones himself to star in our next video ha-ha.”
+“We want to record our next music video at M&D’s Theme Park!
+So yeah maybe we should ask Kelly Jones himself to star in our next video, ha-ha.”